 To locate the current DNS provider of your domain, you can run the following command:

 dig NS example.com +short

 The result will show the current DNS authority.
-You will need to explore the DNS provider dashboard to locate the records.
-If you are using Vercel, the DNS configuration can be located here.
+Next, you'll need to locate your DNS records from the provider's dashboard.
+If you are using Vercel, the DNS configuration is located in your dashboard.

-After you have successfully located all records associated with your domain, you can either download a "zone file" or copy each record manually to the new provider.
+After you've successfully located all records associated with your domain, you can either download a "zone file" or copy each record manually to the new provider.

 To verify the records, you can query the DNS configuration served by the future DNS authority: